moov2/kinecthack/README.md

 You're done!

+## Run from VS
+Make sure you have the Task Runner Explorer extension installed (Tools > Extensions and Updates > Select 'Online' and search 'Task Runner Explorer').

+Simply open the sln (gulp should run automatically) and run the website.

+## Run from Python
-Run from a simple http server run from repo root (assumes [Python](https://www.python.org/downloads/) installed):
+Run from a simple python http server, in command line from repo root (assumes [Python](https://www.python.org/downloads/) installed):

     python -m SimpleHTTPServer 8000